10 Gymnastic Rings Exercises for all Skill Levels - From Starting Out to Advanced

 Muscle-Ups

 For the Muscle Up, you need to succeed in the ring dip and ring pull-up.
 It is a more advanced exercise that challenges the whole push and pulls muscles.
 The beginning position is hanging with a false grip from the rings with your arms straight, then pulling yourself up and over the rings until your arms are completely extended in the support hold position.
 The difficulty of this exercise lies in the transition from pull-up to dip.
 In addition, you need to master the false grip for this challenging exercise.
-You can find out more about muscle up, false grip and transition in this article.

 Front Lever